Written by Vincent Hill from MusicSkanner.com

 For a guitarist, producing great sound is essential for music and every guitarist has an ear for great guitar sound.
 Aside from quality strings, there are several other factors to consider when you want to produce excellent electro-acoustic guitar sound.

-The sound that a guitar produces depends greatly on the quality of strings and equipment set up.
+The sound a guitar produces depends greatly on the quality of strings and equipment set up.
 The entire sound system set up may seem pricey, but choosing the quality of strings will mostly do the trick.

 Here are some tips to help you set up your guitar and produce an electro-acoustic guitar sound.